Academic Year Housing

 What if I want to sign up for a single room?

-Please know that we are hopeful to operate without restrictions and desire to provide on-campus housing to as many students as possible.
-This means that at this time, we are not offering additional single room options beyond what is provided at the Drescher campus apartments and through the disability accommodation process.
+At this time, we are not offering additional single room options beyond what is provided at the Drescher campus apartments and through the disability accommodation process.
 Should you feel you need a single room accommodation or request to be exempt from the on-campus housing requirement, please follow these processes: Single Room Accommodation and Residency Exemption.

 I'm required to live on campus.
 How can I apply to be exempt from this policy?